TodWulff/-MHz-ERCF-Filament-Rack-Buffer-Tube-Assy/README.md

 The 4 members holding the buffer tubes are just the left overs from lobbing the lateral pieces down to 650mm, trimmed to length to allow ample spacing between the buffers - I may actually squeeze the buffer wings tighter and trim the metal down more.  tbd.
 This was a finalize the design while building evolution.

-At the top of each buffer tube, I used this type of bit to plow a hole through on each side (used an extra printed cap as a guide) and then dyked the top of the material away to allow the cap to be slid on/off without having to unscrew anything: https://i.imgur.com/PGYzGqM.png - makes servicing a breeze.
+At the top of each buffer tube, I used this type of bit to plow a hole through on each side (used an extra printed cap as a guide) and then dyked the top of the material away to allow the cap to be slid on/off without having to unscrew anything - makes servicing a breeze.

 ![Buffer Tube - Endcap Interface](https://i.imgur.com/PGYzGqM.png)